Parnassus plays: Shakespeare in the text of the Parnassus plays

 William Shakespeare is alluded to often, and his works are quoted by one count at least 95 times in the three Parnassus plays.
 He is explicitly mentioned by name in the last two plays.
-At almost every turn he is satirized or mocked, which is to be expected in a satire, and also when the target of the satire has become very successful and well known.
+At almost every turn he is satirized or mocked, which is to be expected in a satire, especially when the target of the satire has become very successful and well known.

 The Parnassus plays are seen, at least in part, as extending the war of words that had been occurring between the university men and those who were not part of that group.
 The university men would include Cambridge alumni Thomas Nashe and Robert Greene, who both had attacked Shakespeare in print: Nashe in his pamphlet, Pierce Penniless, and Greene in Greene's Groats-Worth of Wit.
 Shakespeare had replied in turn with some mockery of Nashe in his play Love's Labour's Lost.

-Shakespeare and his theatre company, were on tour probably in 1601, and visited Oxford and Cambridge, sometime between the performances of parts two and three of the trilogy.
+Shakespeare and his theatre company were on tour probably in 1601 and visited Oxford and Cambridge, sometime between the performances of parts two and three of the trilogy.
 This is indicated on the title-page of the first quarto of Hamlet (1603), where the play is said to have been acted "in the two Universities."

 Just such a troupe of low-born actors is described in The Return to Parnassus; the Scourge of Simony, as they might be seen from the point-of-view of competitive and envious young scholars: